Augmented Human: How Technology Is Shaping the New Reality [Book] by Helen Papagiannis

 Learn to engineer web3 apps by building simple games with CryptoZombies

-Another great starting point is this great list of crypto articles, compiled by Jihad Esmail, my teammate at Syndicate.
-I'm mirroring them here but head to that link for the latest:
+Another great starting point is this great list of crypto articles, compiled by Jihad Esmail, my former teammate at Syndicate and one of the best crypto thinkers out there imo.
+I'm mirroring them here for your convenience but head to that link for the latest:

 Philosophy